jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 red: make it fail
 #################################################################################

-I add a line to raise the ZeroDivisionError_ and comment out the code that randomly fails
+I add a line to raise the :py:exc:`ZeroDivisionError` and comment out the code that randomly fails

 .. code-block:: python